 $5,000 / $10,000 x 100(%) = 0.5 x 100(%) = 50%

 The above is just the “X is what percent of Y?” percentage calculation.
-So, $5,000 absolute return on an investment of $10,000 is equal to 50% relative return.
+So, $5,000 return on an investment of $10,000 is equal to 50% relative return.
 In other words, the rate of return is fifty percent.

 Annualized Returns

-More often than not, capital investments take years to pay back, which is why calculating the average return on a per year basis is useful to compare investments with different time spans.
-Say there are two investments with identical absolute return of $5,000 and relative return of 50%, but Investment A takes two years before payback day whereas Investment B takes five years before one can get said return on investment.
-All other things being equal, the time preference of investors dictates that one would prefer to get their return back sooner rather than later, and this is easily captured by calculating the simple annualized rate of return using the formula Relative Return / Number of Years:
+Calculating the average return on a per year basis is useful to compare the value of investments with different time spans.
+Say there are two investments with identical absolute return of $5,000 and relative return of 50%.
+However, Investment A takes two years before payback day whereas Investment B takes five years before one can get said return on investment.

-• For Investment A: 50% / 2 = 25% per year ($5,000 / 2 = $2,500 per year in absolute terms)
+- For Investment A: 50% / 2 = 25% per year ($5,000 / 2 = $2,500 per year in absolute terms)

-• For Investment B: 50% / 5 = 10% per year ($5,000 / 5 = $1,000 per year in absolute terms)
+- For Investment B: 50% / 5 = 10% per year ($5,000 / 5 = $1,000 per year in absolute terms)

 When to Use Compound Annual Growth Rate (CAGR)

-The basic assumption of CAGR is that there are just two cash flow events: an initial outflow – the investment event, and a final inflow where the invested sum is returned alongside a certain profit.
-For the same 5-year investment as discussed in the examples above, it would look like this:
+A fundamental assumption of CAGR is that there are just two cash flow events.
+The initial outflow in the first year is the investment event.
+Then there is an inflow in the end period in which the invested sum is returned alongside a certain profit.
+That is the end value received by the investor.

 When to Use Internal Rate of Return (IRR)